 Tips for Staying Warm this Winter

 Don’t let the all-time record highs on Christmas and the 80 degrees on New Year’s Day fool you.
 Winter is coming.
 It always does, and it always will.
-In North Florida, we are graced by not having to deal with unpleasant cold fronts from November all the way to March, but that doesn’t mean that the weather doesn’t take its toll on the First Coast when it gets the chance.
+In North Florida, we are graced by not having to deal with unpleasant cold fronts from November all the way to March, but that doesn’t mean that the weather doesn’t take its toll on the First Coast when it gets the chance weight loss tablets that work.
 You can bet your mittens that you’ll need to warm those fingers by the time January and February are done with us.

 This actually creates a bit of a dilemma for the average North Florida resident: how do I stay warm for those couple of cold weeks, when I don’t need to worry about heating for the rest of the year?
 Investing in warm jackets and extra heaters doesn’t feel necessary financially, but when the cold front comes in and drops below freezing, you’ll need to figure out something.

 Here are a few strategies for staying warm when the cold fronts do come our way:

 - Have your HVAC system inspected early on in the winter months.
 If you have central AC, then you probably have heat, as well.
 The problem is that so many Floridian’s don’t run their heat throughout the rest of the year, and so when it comes time that you need to put it on, it doesn’t work.
 Getting your HVAC serviced will prevent this issue.
 Contact All Weather Contractors for more information.